Wingello, New South Wales: 1965 Bushfire

 Wingello was severely damaged by the Chatsbury/Bungonia Bushfire of 1965, that raged from 5 through 14 March 1965.
 Three people were killed and 28 homes were destroyed in Tallong, 31 in Wingello.
 The fire was eventually stopped (or burnt out) near Nowra on the South Coast.

 1998 Bushfire

 Fire again marred the town in 1998 and Deputy Fire Captain David Quinlivan died when the water tanker he was driving was overrun by fire.
 Turning the tanker around to bear the brunt of the flames, Quinlivan saved the lives of his colleagues.
 During the blaze seven other volunteer firefighters suffered serious burns.
 For his actions, David was posthumously awarded the Commissioner's Medal of Valour alongside fellow firefighter Michael Young - the highest internal award of the New South Wales Rural Fire Service.

-Wingello has since recovered and its modern resurgence can be attributed to its tranquility and the idyllic life-style it offers.
-The hamlet nestles in the midst of pine and eucalypt forests and is approximately 1.5 hours from both Sydney and Canberra.
-The area has attracted many artists, particularly writers, and is the home of published authors and professional writers who find the environment conducive to prodigious creative output.
+Wingello had a population resurgence.
+The hamlet is in the midst of pine and eucalypt forests and is approximately 1.5 hours from both Sydney and Canberra.
+The area has attracted many artists, particularly writers, and is the home of published authors and professional writers.